-I often see interior designers offering free interior design consultations, and, quite honestly, it makes my heart bleed when I see it happening.
+I often see interior designers offering a free interior design consultation, and, quite honestly, it makes my heart bleed when I see it happening.

 I totally get the thinking behind it.

 If the client can book you with no obligation, they will be more inclined to make an appointment.
 After all, it's a no risk strategy for them, right?
 You know that when you get to the client's home, you can charm them with your wonderful insight and skills, and they will hire you in a heartbeat.
 It's a low-risk strategy for you too.

 FREE video training, showing you the key components to creating a board that is head and shoulders above the rest!

 Except it doesn't usually work that way.

 Here's what actually happens a lot of the time...

 You spend time speaking with a client, and booking a visit to their home.
 Next, you pack up your portfolio, some samples, your camera, perhaps your measuring tools, and you head out to the client's home.
 Finally you arrive, you see the space, you talk to them about what they want to achieve.

 So far so good.

 And all of a sudden, you find yourself in a sticky situation.